 We all know IBM i on POWER is an extremely reliable platform, often running for years with no outside intervention or upkeep.
 That said, there’s no accounting for hardware failures, undocumented “features,” or sunspots.
 One of the things that keeps this platform so reliable is its ability to call for help when something does go wrong.
 Problem reports are often preventative or predictive in nature, meaning that IBM can help you address failures even before they begin to affect system performance or uptime.

 While Call Home functionality can sometimes mean that IBM knows about a problem even before you do, it does depend on your system’s ability to actually reach out across the Internet to IBM’s servers.
 In our world of ever-accelerating cyber threats, many organizations are tightening up their network security and beginning to limit even outbound Internet connectivity.
-This is a
+This is a good thing for security, but care also needs to be taken that essential services like ESA and ECS are not blocked from doing their jobs.
+Many times I’ve gotten on a customer’s box only to find problems just waiting be called in, or—even worse—failing hardware that no one knows about!

 The exact methods and endpoints used by IBM Service vary a bit based on the OS version you are using.
 IBM maintainsa comprehensive list of ports and IP addresses on their support website.
 In a nutshell, if you’re running 7.3 it’s a short list of IP addresses and a small set of very common protocols.
 In fact, unless you have a particularly overzealous network admin or have your system disconnected from the Internet entirely then there’s a very good chance that 7.3 can call home with little need for network fiddling.
 For 7.2 and older releases you’ll need to either locate the Service Provider definition file on your system, or refer to the master list of IP addresses that IBM provides in the knowledge base article linked above.
 Your network admin may then need to open certain ports and allow traffic to that list of IPs.